SMALL GROUP RESEARCH AREAS

 - A replacement cost of $130.00 will be charged to any student who fails to return the Sony Digital Voice Recorder.
 Fees for damaged or lost components: $45.00 Olympus Bundle ME-15 Tie-Clip Microphone and headphone.

-In the Mezzanine you will find the Chabot Library Audio/Visual Center where you can browse an extensive CD, DVD, VHS, and Audiocassettes.
+In the Mezzanine you will find the Chabot Library Audio/Visual Center where you can browse an extensive CD and DVD collection.
 Equipment to view/listen to our audio/visual materials are also available in the Mezzanine.
 The Audio/Visual Center is also equipped with electrical outlets for laptops.
+Laptops and various devices are also available for checkout.

 You can contact the Audio/Visual Center at (510) 723-6766.